ImXirvin/xv-dev/README.md

 # XV-DEV
 ## Development menu for FiveM

-## NOTE: BIG REDO OF UI IS BEING WORKED ON

 Removes the need to make temporary commands to test out some code, or however you test scripts.

 [Preview Video](https://streamable.com/fdsqis)